-$\ensuremath{\mathsf{A}}$ DMP is an ongoing document which needs to be updated throughout your research project.
+A DMP is an ongoing document which needs to be created before data collection begins and updated throughout your research project.

 Good data management is useful for you and for others.
 It makes it easy to find your data and make them accessible and reusable by others.
 At the end of the project, it facilitates the archiving and dissemination of datasets.